sbrosinski/uberdoc/README.md

 ## Tips

 * Uberdoc creates a VERSION variable containing the documents current git hash which can be used in your HTML or Latex templates
-* You can place a # in front of a TOC entry to disable a chapter
+* You can place a # in front of a TOC entry to disable a chapter or a ! to force Uberdoc to only consider this chapter
 * By using --default-image-extension as a Pandoc config option Pandoc will for example use PNGs for HTML and PDFs for PDF documents without you having to change the image links in your markdown, see the sample doc

 ## Requirements